chr0n1k/Auror-Project/README.md

 ### Build the base Windows Server 2019 image from an already downloaded ISO

-This comes in handy if you have already downloaded the ISO previously.

 1. Start Powershell as Administrator
 2. Switch directory to the *server-2019* directory within the *Packer* directory
 3. Copy the ISO files to the *Packer* directory